MiliLab/anesbench.ai/_pages/home.md

 Each question is labeled with a three-level categorization of cognitive demands and includes Chinese-English translations, enabling evaluation of LLMs’ knowledge, application, and clinical reasoning abilities across diverse linguistic contexts.

+> For dataset access, please refer to our Hugging Face repository: [AnesBench](https://huggingface.co/datasets/MiliLab/AnesBench), [AnesQA](https://huggingface.co/datasets/MiliLab/AnesQA) and [AnesCorpus](https://huggingface.co/datasets/MiliLab/AnesCorpus).

+> For the overview of the dataset, including usage examples and code, please refer to the [AnesBench GitHub repository](https://github.com/MiliLab/AnesBench).

 # 🔍 Overview
 <figure>
 <div align="center">